byrontung/Obsidian/CMPUT 404.md

 	- Private Vs. Public Networks
 		- Private networks are IP addresses that are given from your router.
 		- Public networks are IP addresses that are given from internet providers.
+	- Layer ordering (largest to smallest): Physical, ethernet, IP, UDP, DNS
+	- Largest UDP unfragmented message you can send is 1480 if you count UDP headers or 1472 including payload size of UDP message.
+	- Largest UDP message you can send with fragmentation is 65508 bytes\
+	- End headers with "\\r\\n"
+	-
 ___